julianbenavides/bngeval/README.md

 # bgeval
 Assignment evaluation repository

-This file contains all the information to build and run the code, scripts, and procedures for the boeing hiring evaluation assignment.
+This file contains all the information to build and run the code, scripts, and procedures for the _company_ hiring evaluation assignment.

 # Assignment